nieldeokar/LearningAlgorithms/README.md

 ##### Regression
 It is like taking an average.
-These are the two basic things you’ll do with KNN—classification and regression:
+These are the two basic things we will do with KNN—classification and regression:
 • Classification = categorization into a group
 • Regression = predicting a response (like a number)
 **Bakery** example